shayrabih/chess/README.md

 # chess
-basic chess game wrriten in c for linux
+basic chess game written in c for linux only. implementation : legal moves for each tool , eating & winning. include basic gui of chess board